v-rajagt/IntuneDocs/intune/protect/software-updates-ios.md

 - iOS 10.3 and later (supervised)

 The device checks in with Intune about every 8 hours.
-If an update is available, and it's not during a restricted time, then the device downloads and installs the latest OS update.
+If an update is available, the device downloads and  installs it, except during restricted times.
 There isn't any user interaction needed to update the device.
 The policy doesn't prevent a user from updating the OS manually.

 ## Configure the policy